ejhall78/docker-compose-examples/react-python-postgres/README.md

     ```

     * `-d` flag: Runs the containers in detached mode (in the background).
 If you don't use the `-d` flag, you'll see the logs in your terminal, and you'll need to keep the terminal window open.
+    * **⚠️Note:** If you have PostgreSQL installed on your machine already, you may see and error relating to the port 5432 being already in use.
+You can find which process is using this port and kill it with the following commands.
+You will then need to run the above command again.

+    ```
+    sudo lsof -i :5432
+    ```

+    ```
+    sudo kill PID
+    ```

 3.  **Verify the Services:** After the containers have started, you can check their status using the following command: